:max_bytes(150000):strip_icc():format(webp)/Turkey-Thawing-Times-The-Spruce-59f8d15e6f53ba00110ab058.png)

 Yes, temperature-wise, your turkey will be thawed, if that's all you care about.
 For example, if you're planning to use it as a soccer ball; or maybe cook it and feed it to some wild animals.

-But if you're actually planning to serve it to people, this is not a good method to use.
-Given the number of different wattages, power levels, minutes per pound, and other variables, the most likely outcome for this method of thawing is a turkey that's still frozen in some parts, while already cooked in others.
+But if you want to serve it to people, this is not a good thawing method Given the number of different wattages, power levels, minutes per pound, and other variables, the most likely outcome for this method of thawing is a turkey that's still frozen in some parts, while already cooked in others.

-That's if you can even fit a turkey in your microwave, which, obviously, you can't.
+That's if you can even fit a turkey in your microwave, which most likely, you can't.
 Grab a tape measure right now, and go measure the opening of your microwave.
 It's about 8 inches high, right?
 There is no way you are going to fit a frozen turkey through an 8-inch opening.

 And even if you can (i.e. you have a 7-inch turkey), you don't need to resort to this method in the first place.
 You're better off using the cold water technique, where your tiny turkey will be thawed in a couple of hours.